 The Summer House of Renoir

-Renoir bought the house in Essoyes in 1896, six years after marrying his model and mistress Aline Charigot.
-Aline was from this rustic village nestled amongst the champagne vineyards.
+Renoir bought a house in Essoyes in 1896, six years after marrying his model and mistress Aline Charigot.
+Aline was born in this rustic village, which was nestled amongst the champagne vineyards.
 She loved her hometown and convinced Renoir to buy a home here.
-Renoir was reluctant to leave the busy Parisian capital but quickly fell in love with the pretty rural village and it’s picturesque surroundings
+Renoir felt reluctant to leave the busy Parisian capital but quickly fell in love with the pretty rural village and it’s picturesque surroundings

 The Essoyes Summer House is used by the Renoir Family until 2012

 Years later, the Renoir family moved to Cagnes-sur-Mer in the French Riviera but continued to spend their summers in Essoyes.
 Renoir, his wife and their three children are all buried in the local cemetery of Essoyes.
-However the Renoir descendents continued to spend time in this house until house 2012.
+However, the Renoir descendants continued to spend time in this house until 2012.

 The Essoyes Municipality Purchases Renoir House

 Sophie Renoir,the great-granddaughter, sold the Renoir summer house to the Essoyes village council in 2012.
 The council then spent over one million Euros in major renovations in order to convert the Renoir home into a museum.

 The design of the inside of the house, gardens and studio were guided by Renoir’s paintings.
 The aim was to restore it to how it looked when Renoir and his family lived there.